-- Expert contact for records management matters. - Continually monitor enquiries and requirements for providing support across the organisation. - Committed to monitoring, setting and maintaining high standards of service delivery and customer service. - Work with the Information governance lead to manage workload and ensure all deadlines are met. - No direct budget management - Key vendor contact for records management systems - Supplier service management oversight - Ability to use/promote usage of records management system - Managing the promotion of records management - Managing the process of destruction of confidential records from around the Association.
+- Continually monitor enquiries and requirements for providing support across the organisation. - Committed to monitoring, setting, and maintaining high standards of service delivery and customer service. - Work with the Information governance lead to manage workload and ensure all deadlines are met. - No direct budget management - Key vendors contact for records management systems - Supplier service management oversight - Ability to use/promote usage of records management system